vibhash1083/Problem-Solving/SlidingWindow.md

 ## Approach
 ### Step 1 - Indentification
 We need to find a substring in s which contains all characters of string t.
 We need to traverse string linearly and look for some windows matching the criteria.
 If we start with a window of size k, then next window can be formed by adding the elements on right and discarding the elements from left.
 While we traverse through the array, window will slide across it.

+Only linear unidirectional movement is required.
+So, array or string remains primary data structure of the problem.

 ### Step 2 - Characterization
 Identify characteristics of the window: